Skip to main content

 I will apply artificial intelligence and learning analytics to our teaching and learning data, to identify and measure colonial bias in our curriculum.
 This includes automated review of course reading lists in different disciplines to measure their colonial bias and diversity.
 It is widely assumed that decolonizing only applies to a few disciplines; I will seek to analyse teaching and learning data from a range of schools and faculties, to show whether “decolonising” applies beyond humanities and social sciences.

-If you would like to find out more about the project contact Eric Atwell (E.S.Atwell@leeds.ac.uk)
+If you want to find out more details about this fellowship or what the next steps were upon completion please read the full snapshot or contact Eric (E.S.Atwell@leeds.ac.uk)

 Project start date: 1 September 2022